-Weight Watchers Friendly Crock Pot Cooking Day 121 – Skinny Slow Cooker Pizza Dip
+Weight Watchers Recipe of the Day – Skinny Slow Cooker Pizza Dip

-The second biggest eating holiday after Thanksgiving, Super Bowl Sunday, is almost here.
+The second biggest eating holiday after Thanksgiving is Super Bowl Sunday.

 Do you have a plan for enjoying the day and indulging in your favorite foods without getting crazy?

 I love pizza.
 It’s one of my favorite foods.

 But, it’s one of my trigger foods that I usually end up overeating.

 So, I thought it would be fun to try out a slow cooker pizza fondue that would allow me to enjoy all the flavors of pizza with a lot fewer calories and points.

 There are lots of recipes for slow cooker pizza fondue or pizza dip.
 Most tend to be really heavy on the cheese, not a bad thing, but I decided to go with one that was heavy on the tomato sauce.

 I chose classico tomato basil sauce, which only has 2 WW SmartPoints in a half-cup serving.

 The mozzarella cheese didn’t completely melt even after 3 hours and lots of stirring, probably because it was low fat, but the flavor was yummy.